-Getting out and exercising in winter, when the nights draw in can take some motivation, it's a real test to your exercise regime once the weather becomes unfavorable.
-Colder weather can prevent you getting you out of the front door.
-Going on you normal run or local group exercise session can be difficult but remember that exercising in cold environments burns more calories.
+Getting out and exercising in winter when the nights draw in can take some motivation, it's a real test to your exercise regime once the weather becomes unfavorable.
+Colder weather can prevent you getting out of the front door. and going on you normal run or getting to your local group exercise session.
+However, we must remember that it's a god thing!
+Colder weather burns more calories.

 The cold makes us work

 One of the first things we notice when it's cold is that our extremities (hands & feet) become cold, this is due to blood being diverted away from the shell of the body towards internal organs to maintain core temperature.
 As a result of colder temperatures, metabolic rate is increased to generate more heat and keep us warm.

 "your body burns more calories when it's cold to maintain core body temperature"

 Wrap up warm, you will likely shed layers once you get working and enjoy the benefits of a brisk morning run or an outdoor training session in the cold, i'm sure you will agree it feels good to be moving and exercising when it's cold and you'll feel much better for it.